DUKE GEOLOGICAL LABORATORY

 California Gold and Gold Mining

-Dukelabs geologist Charles Merguerian spoke to the Nassau Mineralogical Club meeting on the subject of California Gold and Gold Mining.
-Using 35mm slides he explained the bedrock geology of the California gold belt and brought images of the mines and mining techniques (both old and new) used to extract gold.
-The lecture was highlighted by images of actual gold specimens from the gold terrains of California that he visited while conducting field research from 1978-1981.
-This link will bring you to guidebooks and papers on the geology of California.
+To begin the twenty-first century utilizing twentieth century technology, Dukelabs geologist Dr. Charles Merguerian spoke to the Nassau Mineralogical Club meeting on the subject of California Gold and Gold Mining.
+Using grassroots technology of 35mm slides (thus no .pdf of the lecture!) he explained the bedrock geology of the California gold belt and brought images of the mines and mining techniques (both old and new) used to extract gold.
+The lecture was highlighted by images of actual gold specimens from the gold terrains of California that he visited while conducting summer field research from 1978-1981.

 E-mail: info@dukelabs.com